 Although these speakers are wireless in theory, they are designed to live permanently on your patio or backyard.
-The understated design looks like a light and works like one.
-The top edge is lined with bright emitting LEDs that can be turned on and off with a push of a button.
+The understated design looks light and works like one.
+The top edge is lined with bright-emitting LEDs that can be turned on and off with a push of a button.

 The speakers themselves do not need any severe installation and are completely waterproof.
 It’s crucial to remember that wireless speakers like these require regular charging.
 Depending on the volume and brightness settings you select, they can work in a light mode for up to 20 hours and play music for up to 12 hours.

 Suppose you have more money to spend and would like more bass than Polk Audio’s Atrium 4 speakers can provide; consider upgrading to the Atrium 6.
 They have twin drivers, a 1-inch tweeter for highs, and a 5.25-inch woofer for exceptional midrange sound.
 They have a sleek, angled shape and are slightly larger than the Atrium 4s, but are still relatively small.
 They also work effectively in noisy environments thanks to their 100 watts per channel.

 Due to the rust-resistant aluminum grill and stainless steel and brass hardware, it can withstand extreme temperatures just as much as the Atrium 4.

 YAMAHA Outdoor Speaker Featuring a 6.5-inch subwoofer, 1-inch tweeter, and 5-by-10-inch bass radiator, this Definitive Technology speaker is a great choice if you value powerful bass.